bernie4375/FCL-potential-autoISF/README.md

      This is a repository of documents, FOR ADVANCED USERS:
-     *  containing the FCL e-Book in a form comndensed by AI (provided by munchy.k @ Discord)
+     *  containing the FCL e-Book in a form condensed by AI (provided by munchy.k @ Discord)
      *  containing papers that explore whether ChatGPT or other AI methods may be useful for using autoISF in Full Closed Loop

      BEGINNERS: Please click on bernie4375 (top left)